xMansour/HR-Vacation-App/README.md

 1. Java
 2. JavaFX
 3. SQLite and JDBC
    I used SQLite as it is embedded database, added as a maven dependency and independent of any software.
-However the app can be modified to work with any other DBMS.
+However, the app can be modified to work with any other DBMS.
 You just need to modify the `dbUrl` in the `config.properties` file and add the DBMS `username` and `password`.

 ## Cloning<a id='cloning'>